cityjson/specs/docs/schema.rst

 - do the BuildingInstallation have a parent Building?
 - are the arrays for the boundaries and the semantics coherent? (same structure)
 - are there duplicate keys (IDs) for the City Objects?
 If yes then an error is returned.
+- are there duplicate or orphan vertices?
+If yes a warning is returned

 Errors and warnings are returned to the user.